dudosyka/reply_backend_ktor/README.md

 ## Project structure

-- Structure is from based gradle multiproject
+- Structure is from based gradle multi project
 - Microservices located at the root under the appropriate names
 - Libs module is configuration module also here dto classes are located
 - Jwt configuration should be past in configuration.conf file at the libs module resources